 6. Artwork If you are buying a lot containing original artwork, you are buying the artwork only and NOT the right to commercially make prints and reproductions for sale to the public without the expressed written permission of the artist.
 Any glass used within frames will not be shipped; it will be removed prior to shipping.
 If you wish to keep the glass, you must pick up the lot in person or arrange your own shipping.

-8. Returns & Refunds Every effort has been made to describe lots accurately.
+9. Returns & Refunds Every effort has been made to describe lots accurately.
 Any lot described incorrectly must be returned intact within 7 days of receipt.
 Photo illustrations may not be to scale, and in no case constitute an incorrect description.
-The following are NOT returnable for any reason whatsoever: a) Lots containing multiple items (whether photographed or not) because of value; b) lots described as containing items with faults or defects; c) lots inspected by floor bidders or postal viewers; d) lots described ‘sold as is’ or in ‘mixed’ condition; e) photographed lots for reasons of centering, cancellations, margins or perforation faults; f) lots may NOT be returned due to 'grading' since it is highly subjective; and, g) lots altered from their original condition, including the addition of authentication markings, even if not genuine.
+The following are NOT returnable for any reason whatsoever: (a) Lots containing multiple items (whether photographed or not) because of value; (b) lots described as containing items with faults or defects; (c) lots inspected by floor bidders or postal viewers; (d) lots described ‘sold as is’ or in ‘mixed’ condition; (e) photographed lots for reasons of centering, cancellations, margins or perforation faults; (f) lots may NOT be returned due to 'grading' since it is highly subjective; and, (g) lots altered from their original condition, including the addition of authentication markings, even if not genuine.
 If your auction invoice is not paid in full within 7 days of receipt, all lots will be rendered not returnable for any reason.

-9. Tax Buyers residing in California or Missouri, or bidders picking up auction lots at the NOJEX Stamp Show in New Jersey are subject to state sales tax, unless exempt and provide a valid resale certificate.
+9. Tax Buyers residing in Missouri, or bidders picking up auction lots at Chicagopex Stamp Show in Illinois are subject to state sales tax, unless exempt and provide a valid resale certificate.

 10. Claims Should any dispute arise between bidders, the decision of the Auctioneer is final.
 Any oral or written statements, including those regarding condition, made by any staff of the Auctioneer are statements of opinion only, and should not be construed as warranties of any kind.
 The Auctioneer is a subscriber to the ASDA’s Code of Ethics for Public Auction firms.
 In the event of any dispute between the Auctioneer and Bidder, the parties agree to binding arbitration in accordance with the rules of the ASDA.
 This agreement contains a binding and enforceable arbitration clause, and shall be governed by the laws and regulations of the State of Missouri.